ECCE-EIC/ECCE-EIC.github.io/pages/tutorials/tutorials_day1.md

 Get started wtih using the software builds.
 That includes three options:
  - If you use BNL RCF (for any experiment account), please jump this step as you can directly use the ECCE software
  - If you have access to a scientific computing center that supports OpenScienceGrid CVMFS, such as at Jlab or CERN, please directly load the ECCE container distributed over  OpenScienceGrid CVMFS: example at [JLab](/tutorials_example2_JLab.html)
  - If you plan to use on local computers, please check out options of [using ECCE container](https://github.com/ECCE-EIC/Singularity).
-For linux computers, we suggest [Optiopn-1](https://github.com/ECCE-EIC/Singularity#option-1-mount-eic-cvmfs); and for MAC or PC we suggest using [a linux VM](https://github.com/ECCE-EIC/Singularity/blob/master/VirtualBox.md).
+   - For linux workstations and clusters, we suggest [Optiopn-1](https://github.com/ECCE-EIC/Singularity#option-1-mount-eic-cvmfs)
+   - For MAC or PC, we suggest using [a linux VM](https://github.com/ECCE-EIC/Singularity/blob/master/VirtualBox.md)
+   - For mobile device that may experience internet interuptions, we suggest [Option-2](https://github.com/ECCE-EIC/Singularity#option-2-download-the-eic-fun4all-build-via-https-archive)

 ### Source the environment